great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import GxData from '../_core_components/_data.jsx';
 import PrereqPythonInstalled from '../_core_components/prerequisites/_python_installation.md';
 import ReleaseVersionBox from '../../components/versions/_gx_version_code_box.mdx' import GxCloudAdvert from '/static/docs/_static_components/_gx_cloud_advert.md'

 Start here to learn how to connect to data, create Expectations, validate data, and review Validation Results.
-This is an ideal place to start if you're new to {GxData.product_name} and want to experiment with features and see what it offers.
+This is an ideal place to start if you're new to GX Core and want to experiment with features and see what it offers.

 To complement your code exploration, check out the [GX Core overview](/core/introduction/gx_overview.md) for a primer on the GX components and workflow pattern used in the examples.